James Gray (director): 1990s

-In 1994, at age 25, Gray made his first feature film Little Odessa, starring Tim Roth as a hit man confronted by his younger brother upon returning to his hometown, "Little Odessa," a section of Brighton Beach, Brooklyn.
+In 1994, at age 25, Gray debuted his first feature film Little Odessa, starring Tim Roth as a hit man confronted by his younger brother upon returning to his hometown, "Little Odessa," a section of Brighton Beach, Brooklyn.
 The film won the Silver Lion at the 51st Venice International Film Festival.

 In 1998, Gray began shooting his second film, The Yards, a crime drama set in the commuter rail yards in New York City.
 The film was released theatrically by Miramax two years later on October 12, 2000.

 2000s

 In March 2006, Gray began production on his third film, We Own the Night, which he had been wanting to shoot since the early 2000s.
 Set in 1988, it stars Joaquin Phoenix and Mark Wahlberg as two brothers, one a nightclub manager with ties to the mob, and the former a police detective who wages an all-out war on drugs.
 The film screened in competition at the 2007 Cannes Film Festival in May, receiving widely divergent reviews from international critics, and was released theatrically in the U.S. in October.

 After that film's success, Gray was given creative freedom for Two Lovers which was loosely based on Fyodor Dostoevsky’s "White Nights".
-The film made its premiere at that year's Cannes Film Festival.
+The film made its premiere at the 2008 Cannes Film Festival.